KIZI/EasyMiner-EasyMinerCenter/README.md

 ##License and disclaimer
 :grey_exclamation: EasyMiner is an experimental academic project.
 The public demo interface is provided only for demonstration purposes.

-This project is available undes BSD-3 license.
+This project is available under BSD-3 license and under Apache 2.0 license.